aseba-community/qt-ar-demo/README.md

 This repository makes heavy use of [git submodule](https://git-scm.com/docs/git-submodule) to include its dependencies:
 ```
 . – this demo
-├── transmem - library improving the vision systemt
+├── transmem - spatio-temporal frame library
-├── assets – visual assets for this game
+├── assets – visual assets for this demo
-└── thymio-ar – augmented reality support for Thymio on mobile
+└── thymio-ar – Qt integration of the tracking library
 	└── thymio-tracker – tracking library using OpenCV
 ```